 Ensuring the clientele feels content, and producing a memorable experience for them, is important.
 Background music is integral to a successful bar experience as it provides a connection between the guest and the environment.

 One thing consumers should take into account when designing their bar is the background music sound system.
 Sound systems are vital in order to drive bar guests to feel involved in your establishment.
 Specific instruments should be taken into account while designing your music selection.
 Otherwise, customers may go elsewhere resulting in unrewarded potential earnings for you bar.

 When deciding on your bar’s sound quality, it is crucial that you examine the room.
 The type of audio (vacuum tubes, CDs or CDJs, MP3s or streaming or professional music services), and the type of speakers (high-end cans, bar speakers) will both affect your customer’s experience.

 They have to have music playing in the background since many bars are in “repurpose spaces” with hard surfaces.
 Briars also emphasizes how important it is to get assistance from sound engineers and designers early.
 Sound engineers will be able to help provide guidance on what type of music would best suit the space, while the designer will create a more favourable atmosphere for guests.

-Bars and cafes are starting to use music as a vital part of the customer experience.
+Bars and cafes in Singapore are starting to use music as a vital part of the customer experience.
 With music being such an essential part of many people’s lives, it’s time for hospitality professionals to make an effort and be aware.
 Thankfully, this is already happening, with establishments such as prohibition-themed speakeasies playing jazz tunes and various bars playing host to different musical acts that come with a drinks order.